OfficeDev/VBA-content/VBA/Excel-VBA/articles/worksheet-xmlmapquery-method-excel.md

 Unlike the  **[XmlDataQuery](worksheet-xmldataquery-method-excel.md)** method, the **XmlMapQuery** method returns the entire column of an XML list, including the header row.

- **Note**   **XmlMapQuery** allows developers to query for the existence of particular maps.
+ <strong>Note</strong>   <strong>XmlMapQuery</strong> allows developers to query for the existence of particular maps.
 It can not be used to query for a piece of data in a map.
-For example, it is valid for a mapped range to exist in which the XPath for that range is "/root/People[@Age="23"]/FirstName".
+For example, it is valid for a mapped range to exist in which the XPath for that range is "/root/People[@"Age=""23"]/FirstName".
 An XmlMapQuery call for this XPath will returnreturns the correct range.
 However, a query for "/root/People[FirstName="Joe"]" expecting to find "Joe" within the above mapped range will fail because the XPath definitions for the mapped ranges are different.

 ## See also